replicatedhq/chartsmith/CONTRIBUTING.md

 ### Required Secrets

-Before starting, ensure you have the following secrets configured locally on your mac:
+Before starting, ensure you have the following secrets configured locally on your computer:

 - `ANTHROPIC_API_KEY`: Get your own key (Create a new API key in Anthropic Console)
-- `GROQ_API_KEY`: Get your own key (Get a new API key from groq.com)`
+- `GROQ_API_KEY`: Get your own key (Get a new API key from groq.com)
 - `VOYAGE_API_KEY`: Get your own key (Generate new key)
 - `CHARTSMITH_PG_URI=postgresql://postgres:password@localhost:5432/chartsmith?sslmode=disable`
 - `CHARTSMITH_CENTRIFUGO_ADDRESS=http://localhost:8000/api`